Progressive Reduction: just another buzzword?

 While some of the disadvantages mentioned can be solved by paying close attention to the concept of Change Aversion, there are still a lot of questions that remain to be answered.
 Does the advantage of a less cluttered UI justify the sudden change of it with all the possible risks involved?
 Eventually only user testing will help us to better understand the impact on the final user experience.
 One thing is for sure though, if such UX concepts are not used by paying close attention to details it can quickly do more harm than good.

 I believe that we should aim at building applications & websites that focus on the essence from the very beginning which should make such concepts obsolete.
-There is actually a famous saying from a guy who might not have been a user experience designer but who sure knew what he was talking about:
+There is a famous saying from a guy who might not have been a user experience designer but who sure knew what he was talking about:

 Keep things as simple as possible.
 But not simpler.

-That guy was Albert Einstein.
+Funnily enough, that guy was Albert Einstein.